alexanderjhurtado/cs152-discord-bot/README.md

 ### User reporting and manual review flow
 This bot fleshes out a comprehensive abuse reporting and manual review flow via Discord DMs.
 It can handle batch reporting of messages for targeted harassment campaigns and integration  with Twitter for cross-platform reporting.

-### Demo + Credits
+### Demo, Poster, and Credits

 Here's a [video demo](https://www.youtube.com/watch?v=TznqDKTS0-g) of the Discord bot in action.
+You can also view our [accompanying poster](https://github.com/alexanderjhurtado/cs152-discord-bot/blob/main/team_12_final_poster.pdf) addressing the targeted harassment of journalists and our bot's implemention.
-Credit to the CS 152 staff for providing code that handles connecting to Discord channels.
+Credit to the CS 152 staff for providing the code scaffolding of the Discord bot.